-The ‘Canes – third in the Bowl Championship Series rankings – still mightneed help.
-Even after the strong outing against the Eagles (6-5, 3-4), it maynot be enough for them to jump Florida State, which leads Miami by a littlemore than half a point in the BCS rankings.
+The ‘Canes – third in the Bowl Championship Series rankings – still mightneed help, though.
+Even with the strong outing, it may not be enough for themto jump Florida State, which leads Miami by a little more than half a point inthe BCS rankings.

 Dorsey was sharp, completing 17 of 26 passes for 252 yards.
 His five TDpasses also tied the school record held by Bernie Kosar (1984) and Steve Walsh(1988).
 Dorsey also fumbled twice, though both were recovered by Miami, andthrew an interception.

 Moss also set a school record.
 He had 235 all-purpose yards against theEagles (6-5, 3-4), breaking Otis Anderson’s career record set in 1978.
 Moss has4,402 total yards.